csertant/tawk/README.md

 - Mobile/Desktop: uses a WebView to load the tawk script in an isolated HTML page.
 JavaScript is enabled.

 Privacy / Legal:
 This package includes an integration with the third-party tawk.to service.
-You must provide your own property id and ensure you comply with tawk.to's terms and applicable privacy laws (GDPR, CCPA, etc.).
+You must provide your own chat URL and ensure you comply with tawk.to's terms and applicable privacy laws (GDPR, CCPA, etc.).